wmbenedetto/turbine.js/README.md

 ### logLevel

-*Determines the verbosity of the logs being output to the console.*
+*[STRING] Determines the verbosity of the logs being output to the console.*

 **Logging is only available in the non-minified version of Turbine.js.** In the minified version, all logging functionality is stripped out to reduce file size.